jsyk/x65/README.md

 Software:
 -----------

-The X65 is software-backwards-compatible with the Commander X16.
+The X65 is software-backwards-compatible with the *Commander X16*.
 It means the X65 could run unmodified CX16 ROM and programs, excluding programs depending on some of the hardware features in CX16 that are not supported here: cartridges, Commodore IEC port.
-However, the CX16 ROM is a **proprietary**, non-open-source and non-free, piece of software created by Commodore and licensed to the CX16 creators. *The licensees do not wish that the ROM runs on other HW than their own.*
+However, the CX16 ROM is a **proprietary**, non-open-source and non-free, piece of software created by Commodore and (somehow) licensed to the CX16 creators. *The licensees do not wish that the ROM runs on any other HW than their own.*
 Therefore, I could not recommend running that ROM on the X65 computer.

 Presently I am not decided which operating system or runtime shell would be the best / easiest to port to X65.